-For organizations with compliance standards meeting the requirements is necessary.
-Regardless of how it is approached, alone or with support from a company like FNI, takes a solid understanding of the necessary practices and ongoing diligence to maintain them.
+Meeting the requirements of compliance standards, alone or with support from a company like FNI, takes a solid understanding of the necessary practices and ongoing diligence to maintain them.
 The importance of compliance stems from the cybersecurity threats organizations face.
 Securing intellectual property, personal information, and government interests has a value that often isn’t fully appreciated until it fails.
 Having a minimum security standard gives organizations a stronger set of practices they should be following and an opportunity to prevent catastrophes they would have faced in their absence.

 Future Networking is an ally and resource that assists organizations by efficiently and cost-effectively determining where they are in their compliance process, what needs to be done to get where they need to be, and establishing a program to get and stay compliant.

 DFARS / CMMC / NIST